Blake Morrison: Life and career

 Morrison was born in Skipton, West Riding of Yorkshire, to an English father and an Irish mother.
 His parents were both physicians; his mother's maiden name was Agnes O'Shea, but her husband persuaded her to change "Agnes" to "Kim".
 The details of his mother's life in Ireland, to which Morrison had not been privy, formed the basis for his memoir, Things My Mother Never Told Me (2002).

-Morrison lived in Thornton-in-Craven and attended Ermysted's Grammar School.
+Morrison grew up in Yorkshire, living in Thornton-in-Craven and attending Ermysted's Grammar School.
 He later studied English literature at the University of Nottingham and UCL.
 He worked for The Times Literary Supplement (1978–81) and was literary editor of both The Observer (1981–89) and the Independent on Sunday (1989–95).
 Morrison's early writing career outside of journalism was as a poet and poetry critic.

 He became a full-time writer in 1995 and has since produced novels and volumes of autobiography as well as plays, libretti, and writing for television.
 Publications to which he has contributed articles include The New Yorker, the London Review of Books, the New Statesman, The New York Times, Poetry Review and Granta, and since 2001 he has written regularly for The Guardian.

 In 2003, he became Professor of Creative and Life Writing at Goldsmiths College, London, and in 2008 he became chair of The Reader Organisation, the UK centre for research and promotion of reading as a therapeutic activity.
 In 2006, he was awarded an Honorary Doctorate of Arts by Plymouth University.

 Morrison is a patron of Guildford-based educational, cultural and social community hub The Guildford Institute.
 He lives in Blackheath, south-east London.

 Published works

 Morrison's first book was The Movement: English Poetry and Fiction of the 1950s (Oxford University Press, 1980).
 This was followed in 1982 by a critical guide to Seamus Heaney's poetry.
 Also in 1982, he co-edited The Penguin Book of Contemporary British Poetry with Andrew Motion.
 Morrison's first book of poetry, Dark Glasses, was published by Chatto and Windus in 1984.
 Other published works include Ballad of the Yorkshire Ripper (1986), written in Yorkshire dialect, and Pendle Witches (1996), illustrated with etchings by Paula Rego.
-His poems have also appeared in several anthologies, including Penguin Modern Poets 1 (1995).
+Morrison's poems have also appeared in several anthologies, including Penguin Modern Poets 1 (1995).

 His first novel was The Justification of Johann Gutenberg (Chatto & Windus, 2000), a fictionalized account of the life of Johannes Gutenberg.
 South of the River, described by The Observer as "a fat summer read of a novel, panoramic and commercial", was published in April 2007.